 While I am extremely grateful to have such wonderful health care professionals, if I can do anything in to prevent a medical bill, then I am game.
 It might sound silly, but if I’m being completely honest, that’s one of my main motivations for working out.

 If you want to reduce your cost of living, then do your best to take care of yourself.
 Eat well.
 Work out at least a few times a week.
 And wash your freaking hands after you use the bathroom!

 7. Find Cheaper Car Insurance

 If you feel like your car insurance payment is a little high, then you are probably right.
-So, if you are a safe driver, without any accidents on record, then don’t be afraid to shop around for better car insurance.
-Actually, it can’t hurt to shop around regardless of your driving record.
+So, don’t be afraid to shop around for cheaper car insurance.

-Think about it like this, if you can even reduce your car insurance payment by $10 per month, then you just saved yourself from paying an unnecessary $120 per year.
+Think about it like this, if you can even reduce your car insurance payment by $10 per month, then you just saved yourself from paying an extra $120 per year.